The 5 Best Small Chicken Coop For Urban Areas

 There are tons of great options for urban chicken coops.
 It won’t be hard to find choices.

-The difficulties come when you have to decide which one deserves your money.
+The hard part begins with you have to decide which one deserves your money.

 Everyone has different circumstances and needs.